AlibabaCloudDocs/ros/intl.en-US/Resource Types/ResourceManager/ALIYUN::ResourceManager::Account.md

 -   DisplayName: the name of the member account.
 -   Type: the type of the member account.
 ResourceAccount indicates that a resource account is created as the member account.
 -   JoinMethod: the method for the member account to join the resource directory. invited indicates that the member account is invited. created indicates that the member account is created.
--   ModifyTime: the time when the member account was modified.

 ## Examples